teles/archived-blog/_posts/2015-10-10-desenvolvedor-que-tal-participar-do-hacktoberfest-da-digitalocean-e-github.md

 * [Learn X in Y Minutes](https://github.com/adambard/learnxinyminutes-docs) - Repositório com a proposta de agregar tutoriais rápidos de linguagens de programação diversas.

 É isso aí!
 Se ganharem a camiseta me contem depois por aqui.
-A dica de hoje chegou até mim pelo [desenvolvedor front-end William Oliveira](http://woliveiras.com.br/).
+A dica de hoje chegou até mim pelo [desenvolvedor front-end William Oliveira](http://woliveiras.com.blr/).
 Valeu, William!

+## Editado: "Posso fazer os pull-requests em qualquer repositório ou tem que ser na lista de repositórios do site do Hacktoberfest?"

+Sim!
+Você pode fazer pull-requests em qualquer repositório open source do github e a lista do site é apenas uma lista de sugestões.
+A fonte da informação é esse blog post do [blog da DigitalOcean](https://www.digitalocean.com/company/blog/hacktoberfest-is-back/).

+> "... we have chosen 31 awesome open source projects to highlight for each day in October, inviting participants to check out, use, and contribute to them.
+(You aren’t limited to only these projects — use them as a reference point if you don’t know where to begin!)
+We’ve split them out by programming language to make it easier for you to find one that piques your interest."

 Abraços